 But for those travelers planning to spend a large part of their trip in the cities, a rental car is simply put, a very bad idea.
 Here are some reasons why renting a car does not make sense:

 Central European cities are not car friendly.
 Large portions of the cities are inaccessible to cars.
 Those areas that are accessible to cars are often extremely difficult to drive in and are full of hazards like narrow lanes, pedestrians, and confusing medieval street patterns.
 Even locals avoid driving in these areas.

-If you take a car, you will first experience a difficult and stressful journey to your hotel.
+If you rent a car, you will first experience a difficult and stressful journey to your hotel.
 If you are lucky you will find a place to temporarily park nearby.
-Then you will drag your bags to the hotel, check in, and then proceed back to the car and take your car to a parking garage where you will squeeze into a surprisingly small parking space.
+Then you will drag your bags to the hotel, check-in, and then proceed back to the car and take your rental car to a parking garage where you will squeeze into a surprisingly small parking space.
 You will then pay a large amount for your car to sit there while you explore the city on foot and public transportation.
 Then you will repeat the pattern for the next city.

 Drop off fees are also extremely expensive, especially if you are picking up and dropping off in different countries.
-Another added expense is automatic transmission, which is considered a special feature in Europe.
+Another added expense is an automatic transmission, which is considered a special feature in rental cars in Europe.
 Depending on the rental car company, there are also restrictions and/or extra fees if you wish to rent a car in Germany or Austria and drive it into Poland, the Czech Republic, or Hungary.
-See the sample cost analysis below for more details.

 Driving in an unfamiliar area is stressful and potentially dangerous.
 Why add danger and stress to your trip?
 Travel should be a time to relax and recharge.